-George Gilbert G. Dela Cuesta, 53, Filipino, First Senior Vice President, is the Group Head of the Legal Affairs Group and the Bank's Corporate Secretary.
-He joined RCBC in November 2016 as Deputy Head for Legal and Regulatory Affairs Group.
-Previously, he was Head of Legal for Asian Terminals for more than seven (7) years.
-He previously worked also as General Counsel for Hanjin Heavy Industries & Construction Co.
+George Gilbert G. dela Cuesta, 54, Filipino, First Senior Vice President, is the Group Head of the Legal Affairs Group and the Bank's Corporate Secretary.
+He joined RCBC in November 2016.
+Previously, he was General Counsel Asian Terminals Inc. He previously worked also as General Counsel for Hanjin Heavy Industries & Construction Co.
 Ltd. and for Mirant (Phils) Corporation.
 He had previous consultancy engagements and employment with Follosco Morallos & Herce Law Office, PNOC-EDC and at the Department of Environmental and Natural Resources.
 He started his career at Quisumbing and Torres.
-Atty. dela Cuesta graduated from the University of the Philippines in 1988 with a degree in Bachelor of Arts major in Political Science.
+Atty. dela Cuesta graduated from the University of the Philippines in 1988 with a degree in Bachelor of Arts major in Political Science (cum laude).
 He earned his Law degree from the same university in 1992.